closeio/making.close.com/README.md

 ## Overview

 This is an extremely simple [Jekyll](https://jekyllrb.com/) blog.
-Jekyll was chosen because of the built-in support with GitHub Pages, so we don't even need a build step.
+Jekyll was chosen because of the built-in support with GitHub Pages, so we don't even need build or deployment scripts.
 We're using the default [minima](https://github.com/jekyll/minima) theme which we've customized only slightly.

+To write a new blog post, simply follow the existing pattern inside [_posts/](_posts/).
+GitHub will automatically build and deploy anything in `master`, thanks to GitHub Pages.
+Note: It may take a bit for changes to appear live.

-## Run in dev
+## Development

+Optionally, you can build and serve the site locally to preview your work, make changes to the layout, etc.

 Dependencies: Docker